Adyen/.github/profile/README.md

 <img src="https://github.com/adyen-examples/.github/raw/main/images/logo.png" height="100" alt="The Adyen logo">

-This page contains the source code for all of our libraries and plug-ins as well as our Open API specifications.
+This page contains the source code for all of our libraries, SDKs and plug-ins as well as our Open API specifications.
 To find a list of example integrations for those, you can visit **[the Adyen examples GitHub page](https://github.com/adyen-examples)**.

 ## 📜 Our documentation pages :